jcomellas/kvlists/README.md

 ## Requirements

-You should use a recent version of Erlang/OTP (the project has only been tested with Erlang R16B so far).
+You should use a recent version of Erlang/OTP (the project has only been tested with Erlang R16B and 17.x so far).
 You also need [GNU make](https://www.gnu.org/software/make/) and a recent version of [rebar](https://github.com/rebar/rebar) in the system path.